 3. Set Your Microphone As Default

 Once you’ve established that everything is in order regarding the hardware of your microphone, you will need to move on to the software side of things.
-Most microphones used in home studios are advertised as plug-and-playOpens in a new tab., which typically means you don’t need to go through any initial setup.
+Most microphones used in home studios are advertised as plug-and-play, which typically means you don’t need to go through any initial setup.

 However, it’s still a good idea to check that your microphone is set as the default on your operating system.